 I love this show.
 I love Maria (Ma) and Johnamarie.
 As a mother-daughter duo, they have such a great dynamic together that’s warm, loving, and so much fun to listen to.
 They’re incredibly positive while handling criticism with care.
 Both adore the Filoniverse, and it was these two women who made me like Ezra Bridger from Star Wars Rebels.
 With an up and down season two, they’re currently helping me get through Star Wars Resistance.

 Caitlin and Charlotte are brilliant, educated women who really deep dive into their topics.
 Using research and sourcing their material, they get into Star Wars content in a way that I’ve yet to see in other shows.
 Being lifelong friends, they have a great chemistry too.
-While I’m personally not a Reylo fan (the ship just isn’t my jam), their thoughtful discussions about Reylo using story, character, symbolism, and genre has helped me see why people like the ship.
+While I’m personally not a Reylo fan (the ship just isn’t my jam), their thoughtful discussions about Reylo from a story, character, symbolism, and more point of view has helped me see why people like the ship.
 It’s fun to hear them fangirl over it too.
 Again, it’s not my thing, but I love hearing people enjoy the ships they love.

 I just got into Skytalkers over the summer, and I wish I found them sooner while Rebels was running.
 But I do have a huge backlog of shows to work through.
 I’m very much looking forward to that!